dailybruin/the-stack/_posts/2016-11-22-gym-traffic.md

 Every time a student cards into a UCLA Recreation facility, the visit is time-stamped and recorded.
 Last school year, **1.5 million visits** were recorded like that.
-These records tell us a lot about how students use each facility and could suggest **when and where you should work out**.
+These records tell us a lot about how students use each facility and could suggest when and where you should work out.

 An obvious use of that data – all entrance records from the 2015-2016 school year – is to **estimate how many people are in the gym at any given moment**.
 Because the anonymized records include only the time stamp of each entrance, but not the headcount inside a gym or the exit time stamp, we need a model to estimate traffic.